Foster Mother Joy Heaven Charged with Murder of Emily Meno in July 2010, Kent County, Michigan.

-PAPA People Assisting Parents Association
+PAPA People Assisting Parents Association © 2007

-Foster Home
+MCFD-Run Foster Home

-To portray an image that removed children are in good hands, government needs to warehouse them in a system that the public trusts.
+To create an image that removed children are in good hands, government needs to warehouse them in a system that the public trusts.
 Foster care is instrumental to the "child protection" industry.
 Government run foster care in British Columbia comprises of:

 1. group home (a group of removed children, usually 8 to 10 of older ages live in a house operated by staff paid by the Ministry of Children and Family Development, MCFD); and